raj-gun/NonSysID/README.md

 - An example of how to identify a MISO NARX model is show in `xxx`

 ## References
+[1] M. Korenberg, S. Billings, Y. Liu, and P. McIlroy, “Orthogonal parameter estimation algorithm for non-linear stochastic systems,” Int.
+J. Control, vol. 48, no. 1, pp. 193–210„ 1988.

+[2] S. Chen, S. Billings, and W. Luo, “Orthogonal least squares methods and their application to non-linear system identification,” Int.
+J. Control, vol. 50, no. 5, pp. 1873–1896„ 1989.

+[3] S. Billings, Nonlinear System Identification: NARMAX Methods In The Time, Frequency, And Spatio-Temporal Domains, vol. 13.
+Chichester, UK: John Wiley & Sons, Ltd, 2013.

-[1] S. B. Yuzhu Guo, L.Z.
+[4] S. B. Yuzhu Guo, L.Z.
 Guo and H.-L. Wei, “An iterative orthogonal forward regression algorithm,” International Journal of Systems Science, vol. 46, no. 5, pp. 776–789, 2015.

-[2] X. Hong, P. Sharkey, and K. Warwick, “Automatic nonlinear predictive model-construction algorithm using forward regression and the press statistic,” IEE Proceedings-Control Theory and Applications, vol. 150, no. 3, pp. 245–254, 2003.
+[5] X. Hong, P. Sharkey, and K. Warwick, “Automatic nonlinear predictive model-construction algorithm using forward regression and the press statistic,” IEE Proceedings-Control Theory and Applications, vol. 150, no. 3, pp. 245–254, 2003.

-[3] L. Ljung, System identification.
+[6] L. Ljung, System identification.
 Springer, 1998.

-[4] S. Billings, Nonlinear System Identification: NARMAX Methods In The Time, Frequency, And Spatio-Temporal Domains, vol. 13.
-Chichester, UK: John Wiley & Sons, Ltd, 2013.

-[5] S. Chen, S. Billings, and W. Luo, “Orthogonal least squares methods and their application to non-linear system identification,” Int.
-J. Control, vol. 50, no. 5, pp. 1873–1896„ 1989.

-[6] S. Billings, M. Korenberg, and S. Chen, “Identification of non-linear output-affine systems using an orthogonal least squares algorithm,” 1987.

-[7] M. Korenberg, S. Billings, Y. Liu, and P. McIlroy, “Orthogonal parameter estimation algorithm for non-linear stochastic systems,” Int.
-J. Control, vol. 48, no. 1, pp. 193–210„ 1988.